crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

 ) async -> T
 ```

-It allows clients to break through a *closure*:
+It allows consumers to break loop by using a *closure* that provides the current iteration result so they can decide:

 ```swift
 while currentIteration < nTimes {